 A paternalistic relationship can be found in situations where a social host is hosting underage minors, particularly when alcohol is involved.
 As noted in Lelarge v.
 Blakney, the DOC under a paternalistic relationship “varies with the age of the child” and the degree of supervision and control required diminishes as a child reaches the age of majority.
 With this said, even if a paternalistic relationship is established, it is not guaranteed that a DOC would follow, as the damages would have to have been reasonably foreseeable as a result of the social host’s conduct.

 The difficulty with determining social host liability is that there is limited valuable precedent.
 In several instances, lower courts appear to be reluctant to dismiss social host cases on summary judgment where there is a valid argument that the case may fall into an exceptional category.
-This is particularly true in cases which involve underage drinking.
+This is particularly true in cases that involve underage drinking.
 These cases are often interpreted as possibly falling into the “paternalistic relationship” exception.

 A positive DOC may be held to exist in paternalistic relationships of supervision and control.
 This duty rests on the special vulnerability of the plaintiffs and the “formal position of power of the defendants.”
 There are, however, an equal number of cases in which motions for summary judgment have been successful in asserting that no DOC exists, even when the case involves underage drinkers.
 Although none of these cases resulted in a verdict, and many declined to grant a summary judgement, they provide insight into the judicial process required in examining such a liability.

 A claimant could ask the Court to recognize a new DOC - one between adult private social hosts and a member of the public injured by their minor guests who consumed alcohol.
 The COVID-19 pandemic has resulted in many establishments having to close, which has pushed social drinking into private residences.
 This may give rise to facts that require the imposition of a DOC.
-Typically, however, courts have proved unwilling to extend social host liability beyond that presently envisioned by law.
-The LLA already criminalizes the serving of alcohol to minors.
+Typically, however, courts have proved unwilling to extend social host liability beyond that presently envisioned by the law.
+The Liquor License Act already criminalizes the serving of alcohol to minors.
 As a result, it has been argued that social hosts can only do so much, particularly when individuals are arguably responsible for their own voluntary conduct.